JoshData/fast_diff_match_patch/README.md

 Dependencies
 ------------

-Build Prerequisites:
+You will need:

-* Python development headers (Debian package python-dev)
+* Python development headers (Debian package `python-dev`)
+* The diff-match-patch library, which you can clone using `git submodule update --init`.

 Build
 -----